Chances are, you’re overpaying for flights. Learn 11 strategies to pay less.

+As with all travel hacks, the secret lies in the artful blend of patience, flexibility, and a touch of insider knowledge.
 Before hitting ‘Book’ on your preferred OTA—whether it’s Kayak, Skyscanner, Expedia, or Google Flights—take a moment to explore potential ways to cut down on the final cost.
 With a bit of luck or some subtle adjustments to your travel plan, the savings on long-haul flights could amount to hundreds of dollars, a noteworthy sum per person.
+Multiply this figure if you typically travel with your partner, family, or friends.Let’s get straight to the point now.
+Based on our experience, we have gathered 11 practical strategies to ensure you never pay more than necessary for your next flight.

 1 — Book directly with the airline